Learn More About Uses of Polyurethane Made With Diisocyanates

 Q: Are there health effects associated with exposure to diisocyanates in the workplace?

 A: There are potential health effects.
 At the recommended workplace concentrations, generally no short or long-term health effects would be expected1.
 However, at levels above recommended workplace exposure limits, diisocyanates can be strongly irritating to eyes, nose, throat, skin and lungs.
-When inappropriate diisocyanate exposure occurs, respiratory sensitization and asthma are the greatest health concerns.
+If diisocyanate overexposure occurs, respiratory sensitization and asthma are the greatest health concerns.
 Less frequently, prolonged contact with skin can lead to skin allergy.
 Industry follows important workplace exposure limits that are established and enforced by OSHA.

 Extensive safety precautions are undertaken by the DII and polyurethane industries to protect worker and consumer health and to comply with all government regulations.